Monday, September 12, 2022

 Even worse than the destruction of beauty is the fear and paranoia of life in Romania during the Ceausescu dictatorship.
 Like everyone else, Cristian tries to pass unnoticed.
 "I pretended to follow the rules.
 I kept things to myself, like my interest in poetry and philosophy.
 I pretended other things too...I pretended that studying English was a commitment to my country...
 Many things were illegal in Romania - including my thoughts and my notebook."
 However, he soon discovers that no one goes "unnoticed" by the Secu.

-Cristian being forced into becoming an informer, leaves him deeply conflicted, filled with disgust for himself at not being able to refuse.
+Cristian being forced into becoming an informer, leaves him deeply conflicted, filled with disgust at not being able to refuse.
 He doesn't want to be an informer, but does it in the hopes of getting medicine for his beloved Bunu.
-He tries to assuage his conscience by hoping that he can beat the Secu at his own game.
-The loss of his friendship with Liliana Pavel who is horrified at his betrayal, fills him with self-hatred.
-As people rise up against communism in other countries, Cristian fights back in the only way he knows how - with his words, in his journal which he decides to sneak into Mr. Van Dorn's study.
+He must betray Dan, his new American friend.
+He tries to assuage his conscience by hoping that he can beat the Secu at his own game, but soon learns this is not the case.

-Bunu is informed on by Cristian's mother, who hopes to save her two children.
-His voice of dissent must be silenced and so he is poisoned.
-Bunu's brutal murder demonstrates how the communist regime will tolerate no resistance, even that of an elderly, dying man.
+The reader learns in the Epilogue that Bunu was informed on by his daughter-in-law, Cristian's mother, who hoped to save her two children.
+His voice of dissent had to be silenced and so he was poisoned by radioactive coffee and then beaten to death as the threat to the regime deepened.
+Bunu's brutal murder demonstrates how the Ceausescu regime tolerated no resistance, even that of an elderly, dying man.
+He was murdered because he was able to recognize and counter the lies of the state.

 I Must Betray You is a stunning novel, and a timely one.
-Romania's experience with communism mirrored that of most other Eastern Bloc countries; food and fuel shortages, rampant poverty, state police who tortured and murdered their own citizens, constant surveillance with almost no personal freedom.
-It is a reminder of the brutality and inhumanity of communism at a time when some see it as an plausible alternative to the struggles Western democracies are currently experiencing.
+Romania's experience with Communism mirrored that of most other Eastern Bloc countries and the Soviet Union: food and fuel shortages, rampant poverty, state police who tortured and murdered their own citizens, constant surveillance with almost no personal freedom.
+It is a reminder of the brutality and inhumanity of Communism at a time when some see it as an plausible alternative to the struggles Western democracies are currently experiencing.
+As Cristian writes in his notebook that is eventually published, "If communism is such a Paradise, why do we need barriers, walls, and laws to keep people from escaping?"
 Historical fiction can remind us of the lessons of the past, ones that must not be repeated.

 Book Details: